-In this section we give the proof of Theorem \ref{t:mainequiv}.
-In Section \ref{s:statoac} we prove the existence of an acritical $\nu$-web in a stable family, and we study its properties.
-In Section \ref{sec:Lyapunov} we define a Lyapunov function for a given $\nu$-web and we prove the pluriharmonicity of such function under the stability assumption.
-As a consequence, we will prove the existence of a $\nu$-lamination and conclude the proof of Theorem \ref{t:mainequiv}.
+In this section we give the proof of Theorems \ref{t:mainequiv} and \ref{t:mainlamin} and Corollary \ref{c:pk}.
+In particular, this also proves Theorem \ref{t:main-intro}.
+We fix a connected and simply connected complex manifold $M$ and let $(f_\lam)_{\lam \in M}$ be a stable family of polynomial-like maps of large topological degree.
+In Section \ref{s:statoac} we prove the existence of a special acritical $\nu$-web, see Proposition \ref{p:nuweb}.
+In Section \ref{sec:Lyapunov} we define a Lyapunov function for a given $\nu$-web and give a criterion for the pluriharmonicity of such function, that in particular applies to the web constructed in Proposition \ref{p:nuweb}.
+As a consequence, we deduce the positivity of the Lyapunov exponents of the slices of that web in a neighbourhood of the starting parameter, proving {\bf (S5')}.
+In Section \ref{s:new-lamination}, we prove the existence of a $\nu$-lamination and conclude the proofs of the main results.